schiesla/Geralt/README.md

 - To stop: `docker stop geralt-api` (you can also supply a container ID found listed in the `ps` command)
 - To remove container: `docker rm geralt-api`
 - To log container: `docker logs geralt-api` add `-f` to follow them live

+# UpCloud -> Atlas
+In order to get the api hosted on upcloud connected with the db on atlas, I had to ensure atlas whitelists the public IP for the server.
+I also had to add --network=host onto the docker build command.
+Postman call also has to be http.